-2. Remove the ceiling grille by prying open the two (2) retaining clips.
-Allow the grille to swing down and away from the unit.Loosen and remove the condensate drain pan retaining screw at the hinged end of the unit.
-Set aside to reinstall once the drain has been cleaned.
+2. Remove the diffuser by pulling down on the assembly to disengage the magnets.

+3. Loosen and remove the condensate drain pan retaining screw at the hinged end of the unit.
+Set aside to re-install once the drain has been cleaned.